I’m a notorious email saver.

 Because I do most of my shopping online — where prices fluctuate all the time, even within the same day — I’ve been super happy with Paribus so far.

 The only downside is you have to give it access to your email and credit card, so it can automatically find receipts and pay itself commission.

 Paribus has advanced security: It “employs multi-level security mechanisms including dedicated firewalls, VPN services, intrusion prevention systems and stringent access controls,” and it transmits data using bank-grade encryption.

-If it didn’t, no one would use it — and it probably wouldn’t have acquired 200,000 users.
-Honestly, the fact it’s so automated is my favorite thing about it.
+If it didn’t, no one would use it — and it probably wouldn’t have acquired over 700,000 users.
+Honestly, the fact it’s automated is my favorite thing about it.